matchy-at-snu/data-structures/assignments/1/README.md

   The skeleton file is named `PolynomialSkel.java`.
 You can copy it to your working directory and rename it to `Polynomial.java`.
 You should then provide implementations of all the methods defined in the class skeleton.
 You can add more methods as you wish, but are not allowed to remove any method defined in the class skeleton.
 - No `main()` method is necessary in your class implementation.
-We will test and evaluate your class im- plementation with our own test program (`MainPoly.java`) containing themain()method, which is provided at eTL.
+We will test and evaluate your class implementation with our own test program (`MainPoly.java`) containing themain()method, which is provided at eTL.
 This test program uses `TextInputStream` class for input and output, which is also provided.
 So, there is no need to worry about I/O and no need to turn in any additional class containing the